apache/mesos/docs/nested-container-and-task-group.md

 (e.g., container image, resource limits).
 Here are the use cases for
 pod:

-* Run a side-car container (e.g., logger, backup) next the main application controller.
+* Run a side-car container (e.g., logger, backup) next to the main application controller.
 * Run an adapter container (e.g., metrics endpoint, queue consumer) next to the main container.
-* Run transient tasks inside a pod for a operations which are short-lived and whose exit does not imply that a pod should exit (e.g., a task which backs up data in a persistent volume).
+* Run transient tasks inside a pod for operations which are short-lived and whose exit does not imply that a pod should exit (e.g., a task which backs up data in a persistent volume).
 * Provide performance isolation between latency-critical application